 - 9.1.
-Detailed below is a summary of the main service performance improvement targets which the Resource aims to achieve as a result of the revised operational structure and responsibilities:- - achieve 98.5% accuracy in Benefits Processing by March 2011 whilst speed of processing is maintained at current levels, - housing Benefit Overpayment in-year collection rate to increase by a minimum 10% each year for the next 3 years achieving at least 50% recovery by March 2012, - former Tenant Arrears in-year collection rate to increase by a minimum 10% each year for the next 3 years achieving at least 50% recovery by March 2012, - the recovery £180,000 in Sheriff Officer Fees by March 2011, - clearer management responsibilities and elimination in duplication of dealing with tasks resulting in streamlined management structure and savings in staffing costs, and - the revised structure will resolve the issues raised by Internal and External Audit in relation to Bank Reconciliations and Resources assigned to Benefit Counter Fraud activities.
+Detailed below is a summary of the main service performance improvement targets which the Resource aims to achieve as a result of the revised operational structure and responsibilities:- - achieve 98.5% accuracy in Benefits Processing by March 2011 whilst speed of processing is maintained at current levels - housing Benefit Overpayment in-year collection rate to increase by a minimum 10% each year for the next 3 years achieving at least 50% recovery by March 2012 - former Tenant Arrears in-year collection rate to increase by a minimum 10% each year for the next 3 years achieving at least 50% recovery by March 2012 - the recovery £180,000 in Sheriff Officer Fees by March 2011 - clearer management responsibilities and elimination in duplication of dealing with tasks resulting in streamlined management structure and savings in staffing costs - the revised structure will resolve the issues raised by Internal and External Audit in relation to Bank Reconciliations and Resources assigned to Benefit Counter Fraud activities. - 9.2.
+These targets will be built in to Housing and Technical Resources Support Services Service Plan for 2010/11.